PeterKayode/AgroPredict/README.md

 # AgroPredict 🌱

 ## Overview 🚀
 AgroPredict is an innovative agricultural solution that leverages machine learning and deep learning algorithms to empower farmers with precise crop recommendations, early disease detection, tailored fertilizer recommendations, and expert consultation.
-By bridging the gap between traditional farming practices and modern technology, AgroPredict aims to improve food sustainability and promote precision agriculture.
+By bridging the gap between traditional farming practices and modern technology, AgroPredict aims to improve food sustainability more and promote precision agriculture.

 ## Key Features 🔑
 - **Precision Crop Selection**: Provides meticulous crop recommendations based on soil properties and climatic conditions.